cwallacebailey/Django-SouthWest-Walkers/README.md

 3. In order for {{ distance|intcomma }}Km to work on my profile pages, which formats the figures used in the total distance walked, I had to load {% load humanize %} at the top of the screen.
 I had no idea about this and spent some time staring at an error page before finding out.

-4. I wanted the users posts to appear on their profile, similar to strava.
+4. I wanted the user's posts to appear on their profile, similar to strava.
 I had no idea how this would work with the Profile model being run on the profile view but the posts being part of the Posts view.
 I feel like I missed this in the tutorial videos and cannot believe how long it took me to find the answer.
 In the end the below additions to my code is all it took:

 site_page = request.GET.get('site_page')